-Lately, the news has been extremely disheartening.
-COVID-19 cases are on the rise, racial injustice continues, and we are more polarized politically than ever.
+Lately, the news has been extremely disheartening. racial injustice continues, wars throughout the world, ethnic and religious issues and we are more polarized politically than ever.

 Here in America, the presidential debate was more caustic than any other in recent history.
 We are not alone.
 Other countries are polarized as well.
-To make matters worse, the polarization seems to be ripping apart churches.
+To make matters worse, polarization is ripping apart churches.

 Philippians 2:2 NLT Then make me truly happy by agreeing wholeheartedly with each other, loving one another, and working together with one mind and purpose.

-If the Apostle Paul was writing to the church today he would be writing to a church that is divided.
+If the Apostle Paul were writing to the church today, he would be writing to a church that is divided.
 Today we are not like-minded, we don’t have the same love or of one mind.
-I wonder what he would say?
+I wonder what he would say.

 Well let's look at what he wrote: